brechtm/rinohtype/doc/quickstart.rst

 style properties are assigned to document elements by means of a descriptive label for the latter instead of a selector.
 RinohType also makes use of selectors, but these are collected in a :class:`StyledMatcher`.
-Unless you are use RinohType as a PDF library to creating custom documents, the default matcher should cover your needs.
+Unless you are using RinohType as a PDF library to creating custom documents, the default matcher should cover your needs.

 Building on an existing style sheet